Blois: Contemporary era

-In 1939, Blois Basilica construction was completed.
+In 1939, the construction of Blois Basilica was completed.
 That same year, between 29 January and 8 February, more than 3,100 Spanish refugees came to the Loir-et-Cher department, fleeing the Spanish Civil War and Dictator Francisco Franco.
-In June 1940, the German bombings destroyed a large part of the downtown, and the French destroyed the 10th arch of Jacques-Gabriel Bridge to prevent further advance for their enemies.
-The German army bombed the former Town Hall on 16 June, thus killing Mayor Émile Laurens in the process, and took over the city 2 days later, on 18 June, the exact same day of Charles de Gaulle's Appeal for Internal Resistance.
+In June 1940, the German bombings destroyed a large part of the centre, and the French destroyed the 10th arch of Jacques-Gabriel Bridge to prevent further advance for the enemy.
+The German army bombed the former Town Hall on 16 June, killing Mayor Émile Laurens in the process, and took over the city two days later, on 18 June, the exact same day of Charles de Gaulle's Appeal for Internal Resistance.

-Between June and August 1944, US-English-allied bombings destroyed other infrastructures, like the railroad bridge between Blois and Romorantin.
-In total during WWII, 230 people were killed, and 1,522 buildings were entirely or partially destroyed.
-On 16 August 1944, the German troops ran to Blois-Vienne to get refuge there and destroyed the three central arches of the bridge.
+Between June and August 1944, US-English-allied bombings destroyed other infrastructures, like the railway bridge between Blois and Romorantin.
+In total during World War II, 230 people were killed, and 1,522 buildings were entirely or partially destroyed.
+On 16 August 1944, the German troops withdrew to Blois-Vienne to seek refuge and destroyed the three central arches of the bridge.
 On 1 September, they surrendered.
 The bridge was rebuilt and reopened in December 1948.

-In 1959, Mayor Marcel Bühler received President Charles de Gaulle and launched the construction of the ZUP, at the North of the city, on the same scheme of so-called banlieues of Paris or any other French city.
+In 1959, Mayor Marcel Bühler received President Charles de Gaulle and launched the construction of the ZUP, at the North of the city, on the same model of so-called banlieues of Paris or any other French city.

 Population

 Landmarks and tourism

-Since 1986, Blois is part of the French Towns of Art and History program, which promotes the cultural and historical estate.
+Since 1986, Blois is part of the French Towns of Art and History programme, which promotes the cultural and historical estate.